RicoNoSuave/CSU_Senior_Project/tests/Prometheus Useability Testing Script.md

 	(1 - 5) __

 2. Navigate to the Download page.
-Read the installation instructinos for the Windows distribution of Prometheus.
+Read the installation instructions for the Windows distribution of Prometheus.
 Now read the operation instructions.
 How prepared do you feel to install and run Prometheus?

 	(1 - 5) __